sachinsenal0x64/easy-auth/README.md

 ## 📢 You Can Get Easily Microsoft Auth Tokens From This Script

-### First Create Azure Active Directory APPLICATION
+### First Create Azure Active Directory APPLICATION..

 ### ⏳ Just Run